noflo/noflo.github.io/documentation/index.md

 * Connections being closed

 Looking at this is useful in order to understand how information flows through a NoFlo network.

+### Running NoFlo in the browser

+NoFlo projects can also run in web browsers.
+You can use the [webpack](https://webpack.js.org) tool create a browser-runnable build of a NoFlo project.

+In nutshell, making a browser build of a NoFlo project involves the following steps:

+1. Find all installed browser-compatible components using the [fbp-manifest](https://github.com/flowbased/fbp-manifest) tool
+2. Generate a custom NoFlo component loader that requires all the component files and registers them for NoFlo to load
+3. Configure and run webpack with the application entry point, replacing NoFlo's standard component loader with the generated custom one

+To automate these steps we have **[grunt-noflo-browser](https://github.com/noflo/grunt-noflo-browser)**, a plugin for the [Grunt](https://gruntjs.com) task runner that we use for build automation.

+#### Project scaffolding

+For faster project setup, we have a template for creating NoFlo browser applications: **[noflo-browser-app](https://github.com/noflo/noflo-browser-app)**.
+To use it, follow these steps:

+* Fork the project
+* Import the repository in [Flowhub](http://app.flowhub.io)
+* Make changes, synchronize to GitHub
+* If you need additional modules, use `npm install --add`

+The project contains a fully working build setup, including [Travis CI](https://travis-ci.org) compatible test automation.
+If you supply Travis CI a GitHub access token, all tagged versions of your app will automatically get published to [GitHub Pages](https://pages.github.com).

+More details for using the template can be found from the [project README](https://github.com/noflo/noflo-browser-app/#readme).

 ## Building a simple calculator